All Episodes

 By the way, now the congenital liar Schiff is trying to argue Alan Dershowitz is not a reputable constitutional lawyer.

-By the way, his arrogance, it's as much as he shouldn't be there, it's a good thing he's there.
+By the way, his arrogance, as much as he shouldn't be there, it's a good thing he's there.

 We have all the evidence, he said, and that they coordinated and conspired with Russia.